aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

  - During this walkthrough, vertexes are added to the RecognizerMatch
  - Action functions are called if final state is reached.

-The RecognizerMatch is created with a
+The RecognizerMatch is created with the current node as initial state (the node where the trigger consition is tested)

+...
-for example, inside SpecificEntitiesRecognizer::process
+for example, inside SpecificEntitiesRecognizer::process ...

-In the first step,

-- partie droite
-- partie gauche (qui demande un parcours à l'envers et sera "retourné")
+- the automaton of left part (in backward direction) is matched with graph from current node
+- the automaton of right part is matches with graph from curent node.

-We have seen that an automaton can be 'decorated' with function of two different types: 'actions' and 'constraints'. constraints are applied upon transition action are applied upon recognizerMatch
+We have seen that an automaton can be 'decorated' with function of two different types: 'actions' and 'constraints'. constraints are applied upon initial state of transition action are applied upon recognizerMatch (which node??)

-Les fonctions de type action (effet de bord sur les transition) sont portées par le RecognizerMatch.

 Data structures
 ---------------